AWith many data centres sceptical about the benefits of UPS battery storage, we argue it’s time for a shift in mindset.

 For Leo Craig, this is an attitude that needs to change.
-More needs to be done to help the ailing National Grid keep up with increased demand.
+The ailing National Grid needs help to keep up with increased demand.
 And battery storage promises environmental and economic benefits for businesses.

 The Riello UPS General Manager outlined this view to quarterly publication Data Centre Management (DCM).
 He explains why the broadening availability and reduced cost of lithium-ion batteries makes energy storage a more viable prospect for data centre managers.